 While the focus should always be on eating nutritious foods, supplements may be required where dietary intake is inadequate.
 To complement the diet, we have a range of high quality Vitamin C supplements for the whole family.
 Please ask the in-store Naturopaths for advice.

-Natural forms of Vitamin C are available in the form of acerola berry capsules or Kakadu Plum powder.
+Natural forms of Vitamin C are available in the form of acerola berry powders or Kakadu Plum powder.
 Kakadu plum, otherwise known as Gubinge, is a plant native to Australia.
 It is grown in the Kimberley region of Western Australia, and is our richest source of Vitamin C in Australia.
 Loving Earth and Natif are two companies are making a high-quality Kakadu Plum powder.

 Guidelines on dosage vary considerably depending on sources.
 The Recommended Dietary intake (RDI) for an adult is 60mg/day.
 New research indicates that dosages up to 1000mg are safe, while some research on chronic diseases, suggests a range of 2000mg up to 20,000mg.
 This is only recommended under Practitioner supervision.
 As the body can only absorb a maximum of 500mg at a time, it is better to take a 250mg tablet 4 times a day, rather than 1000mg at once.